Cross-endorsement gives Tinari edge for Surrogate

 Suffolk Conservatives, Democrats and the Independence Party will back District Court Judge Marian Rose Tinari, wife of Suffolk Conservative chairman Frank Tinari, for the patronage-rich post of surrogate judge in a cross-endorsement agreement that will involve nine judges.

-The agreement gives Marian Rose Tinari, 64, a significant edge to win the powerful judgeship that has remained in GOP hands for the last century.
-It also builds an alliance which led last year to the election of Democrats Tim Sini as Suffolk district attorney and Errol Toulon Jr. as Suffolk’s sheriff, the first African American to win any countywide elected position.
+The agreement gives Judge Tinari, 64, a significant edge to win the powerful judgeship that has remained in GOP hands for the last century.
+It also builds on an alliance that led last year to the election of Democrats Tim Sini as Suffolk district attorney and Errol Toulon Jr. as Suffol sheriff, the first African American to win any countywide elected position.

 The surrogate position is potent because that court doles out significant patronage in making appointments for guardianships, conservatorships and other legal work connected to overseeing wills, estates and adoptions.

-In addition to surrogate, the Democratic and Independence Parties will cross-endorse two other Conservatives, County Court Judge Joseph Farneti for third term and former 12 year district court Judge Paul Hensley, now a court attorney-referee.
+In addition to surrogate, the Democratic and Independence Parties will cross-endorse two other Conservatives, County Court Judge Joseph Farneti for a third term and former 12-year District Court Judge Paul Hensley, now a court attorney-referee.
 Hensley lost re-election three years ago.

-The agreement also calls for Democrats and Conservative to back Independence Party County Court Judge James Quinn for re-election for a second term.
+The agreement also calls for Democrats and Conservatives to back Independence Party County Court Judge James Quinn for re-election for a second term.

-Democrats, meanwhile, will get the minor parties’ backing for Karen Kerr, supervising judge of the district court to run for family court, a spot now held by Democrat Barbara Kahn, now reaching mandatory retirement age of 70.
-For Kerr’s district court seat, the minor parties will back Democrat Eric Sach, who works part time in town traffic court.
+Democrats, meanwhile, will get the minor parties’ backing for Karen Kerr, supervising judge of the District Court to run for Family Court, a spot now held by Democrat Barbara Kahn, who is reaching the mandatory retirement age of 70.
+For Kerr’s District Court seat, the minor parties will back Democrat Eric Sach, who works part time in town Traffic Court.

-Because of his wife’s involvement Frank Tinari referred all questions about the judicial pact to John E. Flynn, Suffolk Conservative executive vice chairman and Islip town leader.
-Flynn cited Marian Rose Tinari’s seven years as top aide to retiring Surrogate Judge John Czygier and her work as counsel and spokesperson for Suffolk Administrative Judge C. Randall Hinrichs before she became a judge herself in 2015.
+Because of his wife’s involvement, Frank Tinari referred all questions about the judicial pact to John E. Flynn, Suffolk Conservative executive vice chairman and Islip town leader.
+Flynn cited Marian Rose Tinari’s seven years as top aide to retiring Surrogate Judge John Czygier and her work as counsel for Suffolk Administrative Judge C. Randall Hinrichs before she became a judge herself in 2015.

 John Jay LaValle, Suffolk GOP chairman who had also been trying to work out a deal with Conservatives, did not return calls for comment.

-Although nominations are not formally made until September, Conservative and Independence Party officials are also expected to back Democrats for three state Supreme Court judgeships where Democratic incumbents, Arthur Pitts and Peter Mayer are retiring and Robert Quinlan is reaching the mandatory retirement age of 70.
+Although nominations are not formally made until September, Conservative and Independence Party officials are also expected to back Democrats for three State Supreme Court judgeships with Democratic incumbents Arthur Pitts and Peter Mayer retiring and Robert Quinlan reaching the mandatory retirement age of 70.

-Richard Schaffer, Suffolk Democratic chairman, declined to identify the party’s candidates fore those positions.
-“I have already have 96 names, and we as Democrats will have to make three people happy and 93 others upset,” he said.
-Schaffer added there will be further talks on a fourth Supreme Court judgeship, once its formally determined whether it will go to Suffolk.
-Frank Tinari would only say there are ongoing discussions on Supreme Court nominations.
+Richard Schaffer, Suffolk Democratic chairman, declined to identify the party’s candidates for those positions.
+“I already have 96 names, and we as Democrats will have to make three people happy and 93 others upset,” he said.
+Schaffer added there will be further talks on a fourth Supreme Court judgeship, once it’s formally determined whether it will go to Suffolk.
+Frank Tinari would say only that there are ongoing discussions on Supreme Court nominations.

-However, party sources say Democrats being considers include George Nolan, Suffolk legislative counsel, Maureen Liccione, Supreme Court law clerk, James Chalifoux, a deputy Suffolk district attorney bureau chief, County Court Judge Stephen Braslow, District Court Judge Derrick Robinson and Christophe Modelewski, Huntington Zoning board chairman.
+However, party sources say Democrats being considered include George Nolan, Suffolk legislative counsel, Maureen Liccione, Supreme Court law clerk, James Chalifoux, a deputy Suffolk district attorney bureau chief, County Court Judge Stephen Braslow, District Court Judge Derrick Robinson and Christophe Modelewski, Huntington Zoning Board chairman.

 Despite their judicial agreement with Democrats, Conservatives say they will also back two other countywide Republican incumbents—County Clerk Judith Pascale and Comptroller John M. Kennedy Jr., as well as all Republican candidates for state Assembly and Senate.

 While Kennedy four years ago won in a race without Conservative backing, the minor party did not endorse anyone, which experts say ended up helping Kennedy.
-Southampton Supervisor Jay Schneiderman, who announced his candidacy to run against Kennedy last week and screened with Conservative last week.
-“I’m disappointed . . .
-I thought I have a reasonable chance since I’m an ardent fiscal conservative, “said Schneiderman.
+Said Southampton Supervisor Jay Schneiderman, who announced his candidacy to run against Kennedy last week and screened with Conservative last week, “I’m disappointed . . .
+I thought I have a reasonable chance since I’m an ardent fiscal conservative.”
 However, he added, “I believe the race is still winnable.”

 Comments